School of Mathematics Teaching

 Conditional progression Your results so far are sufficient to progress to the following year but you have not obtained the required total credits and/or you have not fulfilled the full requirements for your degree detailed at DRPS.
 You are strongly advised to resit all your failed courses in the August diet so as to avoid the need to take extra credits in the following year.
 This is particularly the case if you have failed more than 20 credits.

 Progression decision deferred, credits needed You currently do not have the required total credits or passes of required courses to progress.
 To progress next year therefore you need to resit courses in the August diet.
-Our usual advice is to resit all failed courses in August, but you may find it useful to discuss your options with your Personal Tutor and/or the Student Support Team.
+Our usual advice is to resit all failed courses in August, but you may find it useful to discuss your options with your Student Adviser or Academic Cohort Lead.

 Progression decision deferred, information needed The board needs further information to make a decision.